 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Remove the insert and tell your doctor right away if any of these unlikely but serious side effects occur: eye redness/irritation that doesn't go away, eye pain, swelling in or around the eyes, vision changes.
+Remove the insert and tell your doctor right away if you have any serious side effects, including: eye redness/irritation that doesn't go away, eye pain, swelling in or around the eyes, vision changes.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.